 - Step 3: Businesses are advised to avoid storing sensitive cardholder information, such as driver’s license and Social Security numbers.

-To ensure businesses are fulfilling these obligations, businesses are required to provide compliance reports to the card issuers with whom they work.
+To ensure businesses are fulfilling these PCI compliance guidelines, businesses are required to provide compliance reports to the card issuers with whom they work.